-(Students completing a major in sociology or criminal justice who have completed SOC340, Sociological Research, and who complete a developmental psychology minor may complete a different 4-credit psychology course in place of PSY215-Research Methods I.)
+(Students completing a major in sociology or criminal justice who have completed SOC340, Sociological Research, and who

 Psychology Minor

 (Satisfies state secondary teaching endorsement requirements in psychology.
 Students must also complete the requirements of the secondary education program.
 See the education department listing for requirements.)